LoyolaChicagoCS/gradhandbook/source/regulations.rst

 supervisor then forwards the email with his or her approval to the department administration.
 These courses are for 1-6 credits.
 See the section below on variable hour courses.
-We rarely allow students to take more than 6 total credits of Independent Study (+ Internships) but, again, allow it in exceptional circumstances.
+We rarely allow students to take more than 6 total credits for the sum of Independent Study and Intersnhips but, again, allow it in exceptional circumstances.

 In most cases, we recommend that you and your independent study advisor